How to apply for my driver’s license: collecting required papers

 - Rental documents

 - Certificates of divorce/annulment/name change

 When obtaining the driver’s license, you need to present the originals of the above-mentioned papers or their certified copies.
 So do bother to visit a notary in order to get the copies in advance and check the documents date of expiry.

 Also, an applicant has to submit a corresponding application form that often can be downloaded right from an official DMV website.

-Before visiting your local DMV office, be sure to find current information about the location and schedule, since some DMV offices specify certain sites for holding DL tests and some of them don’t work on walk-in basis.
-Though you can’t get the driver’s license online, you are welcomed to make the appointment via a DMV online service if the office works on pre-apply basis.
+Before visiting your local DMV office, be sure to find current information about the location and schedule, since some DMV offices specify certain sites for holding DL tests and some of them don’t work on a walk-in basis.
+Though you can’t get the driver’s license online, you are welcomed to make the appointment via a DMV online service if the office works on a pre-apply basis.

 How to get my driver’s license: passing DMV exams

 Prior to getting a driver’s license, an applicant has to go through several tests:

 - Knowledge exam